bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

+   # The DOM stands for Document Object Model is the interface for the html document.
+It it just a representation of the page where programs like javascript can change the document structure, style, and content.

 2. What is an event?
+An event or action that happens on the html page as a result of user actions.

 3. What is an event listener?
+A specific function that happens when a user clicks, scrolls, or mouses over an html element.

 4. Why would we convert a NodeList into an Array?
+Node lists are specific to browsers where arrays are more specific for Javascript

 5. What is a component?
+Stand alone independent parts of the application that are responsible for handling specific jobs or functions.

 ### Git Set up